flexera-public/policy_engine_training/10_debugging/README.md

 Notice how the first and third items in the list correspond to the parameters in the policy template, but the second item says "nil".
 This means that the second parameter doesn't actually reference a valid value.

 And sure enough, if you try to find "ds_policy_list" anywhere in the policy template, you'll discover it doesn't exist.
-In this case, this parameter is supposed to be the `ds_policy_lesson_list` datasource.
+In this case, this parameter is supposed to be the "ds_policy_lesson_list" datasource.
 Let's correct this:

 ```ruby
   run_script $js_policy_templates_with_lessons, $ds_policy_lesson_list, $ds_list_policy_templates